Need to talk? Call 1800 882 436.

 The person caring for your child can help by:

-• Greeting your child warmly and calmly.
+• greeting your child warmly and calmly, and respecting your child's boundaries

 Separation anxiety usually improves over time as your child grows up and becomes used to different people and situations.
-If it continues, or if you see major changes in your child’s behaviour, such as panic, nightmares, or excessive worries and fears, they could be developing an anxiety disorder.
+Separation anxiety usually lessens by the time your child reaches school age.

 • They seem to feel more anxious than other children in the same setting.